Basel-Alhajeri-MBH/Basel-Alhajeri-MBH/README.md

 ### Hi there 👋
-I don't know how to describe myself 🙂 ..My name is Basel Mohammed Al-hajeri like to be know as MBH as my programming name or a short name.I am a self-educated know JS and JavaScript as my best known then web development then some of computer sciences same as cjs & C++ | Rust & Python | Ruby & whatever..🌱 others and others :)
+I don't know how to describe myself 🙂 ..My name is Basel Mohammed Al-hajeri like to be known as MBH as my programming name or a short name.I am a self-educated know JS and JavaScript as my best knowledge then web development then some of computer sciences same as cjs & C++ | Rust & Python | Ruby & linux + others..🌱 :)

 <!--